Pascale Bordes

-Pascale Bordes (born 18 October 1961) is a French lawyer and politician who has represented the 3rd constituency of the Gard department in the National Assembly since 2022.
-She is a member of the National Rally (RN).
+Pascale Bordes (/fr/; born 18 October 1961) is a French lawyer and politician who has been mayor of Bagnols-sur-Cèze since 2026.
+A member of the National Rally (RN), she previously represented the 3rd constituency of the Gard department in the National Assembly from 2022.

+Career

 Bordes is a graduate in criminal law from the University of Montpellier.
 She joined the bar of Nîmes in 1986 before returning to her native town of Bagnols-sur-Cèze in 2004.
 In 2020, she was elected a municipal councillor of Bagnols-sur-Cèze on the National Rally list.

-She was elected the deputy for Gard's 3rd constituency in the 2022 legislative election under the banner of the National Rally, with 51.3% of the second-round vote, thus defeating outgoing MP Anthony Cellier of La République En Marche!
+She was elected the deputy for Gard's 3rd constituency in the 2022 legislative election for the National Rally, with 51.3% of the second-round vote, defeating outgoing deputy Anthony Cellier of La République En Marche!
 (LREM).
+She was reelected in 2024 with 58.6% of the second-round vote.
+In the National Assembly she sat on the Committee on Laws.

+In the 2026 municipal election in Bagnols-sur-Cèze, the National Rally list she led won 52.8% of the second-round vote.
+On 27 March 2026 she was elected to the mayorship by the municipal council.